Interested candidates or questions:

 There will also be opportunities for presentations and projects during the residents' various rotations.

-The purpose of the orientation rotation is to familiarize new residents with the responsibilities of the residents within Mercy Hospital’s PGY1 program.
-This includes becoming acquainted with the duties of a clinical pharmacist to fulfill the residency staffing commitment.
-During this rotation, the resident will receive information and prove competency on department and system policies and procedures.
-In addition, the residents will complete the Initial Assessment of Competency, on-line learning programs, and Orientation Checklist.
+The purpose of the 5-6 week required orientation rotation is to familiarize the new residents with the responsibilities of the residents within Mercy Hospital’s PGY1 residency program.
+This includes orienting to the residency manual, an overview of their individual residency schedules, and becoming acquainted with the responsibilities of a clinical pharmacist to fulfill all residency requirements.
+During this rotation, the resident will shadow pharmacists and technicians and receive formal and informal training in order to prove competency on department and system policies and procedures.
+In addition, the residents will complete the Initial Assessment of Competency, online learning programs and the Orientation Checklist.

 The AHCI Mercy Campus Oncology Infusion Elective is a dual clinical/operations directed experience that focuses on the treatment of patients with a hematology or oncology diagnosis.
 Residents will have an integral role in the review and management of AHCI patients and therapies with both clinical and operations focused tasks.
 The resident will provide clinical review and comprehensive disease state management for patients receiving outpatient infusion therapy.
 The resident will also learn the complete process of order verification, coordination of compounding and delivery of hazardous and non-hazardous medications with the goal of being proficient at day-to-day operations by the end of the rotation.
 There will be a vast array of clinical questions, projects, meetings to attend, and shadowing opportunities available to the resident also.

-The primary focus of the elective pain rotation is to provide the residents with skills to effectively provide pharmaceutical care and make appropriate pain management interventions for hospitalized patients with acute and chronic pain.
+The primary focus of the pain management rotation is to provide the residents with skills to effectively provide pharmaceutical care and make appropriate pain management interventions to hospitalized patients with acute and chronic pain.
 The resident will work closely with a multidisciplinary consult team during this rotation.
-In addition to gaining skills in assessing pain, the resident will also develop expertise in designing individual pain regimens and performing opioid equianalgesic conversions.
+In addition to gaining skills in assessing pain, the resident will also develop expertise in designing individual pain regimens and perform opioid equianalgesic conversions.

 Other elective learning experiences may be developed based on resident interest and preceptor availability.